AnaRonchel/TFM/README.md

 **CTCF_chipQC.R** generates a quality report about the peaks with ChIPQC.

-**DiffBind_lost_vs_retained.R** identifies differential binding sites and generates bed files with "lost" peaks (those only present in the control samples) and "retained" peaks (those present in both control and CTCF-deficient samples).
+**DiffBind_lost_vs_retained.R** identifies differential binding sites and generates bed files with "lost" peaks (those only present in the control samples) and "retained" peaks (those present in both control and CTCF-deficient samples), using DiffBind.

+**Peak_size_distribution.R** makes a histogram with the size of the peaks of lost and retained groups.

+**BigWig_generation.sh** indexes the bam files with samtools and generates BigWig files with bamCompare from the suite of python tools deeptools.

+**Profile_plot_generation.sh** generates a plot of the peak signal of each sample around lost and retained peaks using computeMatrix and plotProfile functions from deeptools.

+**chipseeker.R** annotates the peaks to obtain the percentages of peaks associated with each genomic feature (promoter, 3' UTR, distal intergenic, etc).